1915 FA Cup final: Match summary

 Play was muted at the start of the second half as a thick fog descended over the pitch, preventing spectators from seeing any action on the opposite side of the pitch, though The Times commented that they were "not missing much".
 The final two goals were scored in the last ten minutes.
 A shot from Wally Masterman rebounded from the bar but Fazackerly headed it past the Chelsea keeper for United's second.
 Directly after this goal Joe Kitchen picked the ball up just inside the Chelsea half and passed two defenders.
 Molyneaux emerged from the Chelsea goal but Kitchen dodged him and placed the ball in the open net.
 At this point, before the final whistle, large numbers of the spectators began to leave.

-The crowd included many men in uniform but a much larger contingent who, the Manchester Guardian commented, should have been in uniform.
+The crowd included many servicemen in uniform but a much larger contingent who, the Manchester Guardian commented, should have been in uniform.
 A number of wounded soldiers, one missing an arm, watched the match from lower stand.

 The cup was awarded by the Earl of Derby whose speech, largely drowned out by a noisy crowd of young supporters, noted that all present needed to join together and play "a sterner game for England".

 The Irwell Old Prize band provided the half time entertainment, playing a selection of tunes from around the British Isles.
 A collection was made during the match on behalf of the British Red Cross.